 The capital was moved to Astana in the late 1990s, and its unique take on over-the-top modern architecture certainly reflects its youth as a city.
 The capital has also become the center of the cult of personality surrounding President Nursultan Nazarbayev.
 However, the old capital, Almaty, is still the country’s cultural and spiritual capital.
 (Source: Eurasianet)

 Kazakhstan May Be the Home of the Mythical Amazon Warriors

 The ancient Scythian warriors, originally from the steppes of Kazakhstan and southern Russia, may have been the inspiration for the ancient Greek myth about the tribe of female warriors known as the Amazons.
 Though not a truly matriarchal society, the Skythians were much more fluid in terms of who could hold power.
 Burials sites of female warriors found in the past few decades have helped to corroborate this theory.
 (Source: Smithsonian.com)

 The Soviet Space Program’s Roots are Actually in Kazakhstan

 Historically, the Soviet space program launched from Baikonur, which was a hidden Cosmodrome in the middle of Kazakhstan.
-The first man ever in space, Comsmonaut Yuri Gagarin, took off from Baikonur.
-Today, all manned space missions, including those for American astronauts headed to the International Space Station, leave from here, with the exception of Chinese missions, which leave from Jiuquan Space Launch Center.
+The first man ever in space, Cosmonaut Yuri Gagarin, took off from Baikonur.
+Today, all manned space missions, including those for American astronauts headed to the International Space Station, leave from here, except for Chinese missions, which leave from Jiuquan Space Launch Center.
 Civilians can pay to tour the historic facility, and they can even see rocket launches if the timing (and price) is right.
 (Source: NASA)

 Kazakhstan Travel Resources

-Are you conducting research for a trip to Kazakhstan?
+Are you researching a trip to Kazakhstan?
 You might also like: